GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 ## Requirements for identity verification

 {: .number-list}
-1. Your [drivers license or state ID card.](/help/verify-your-identity/accepted-identification-documents/) You can upload a photo of your ID by phone or by computer.
+1. Your [driver's license or state ID card.](/help/verify-your-identity/accepted-identification-documents/) You can upload a photo of your ID by phone or by computer.
-1. Social Security number
+2. Social Security number
-1. Your phone number
+3. Your phone number
-    * If we can't verify your phone number, you can [verify by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead.
-This takes 5 to 10 days.
+   In some cases, you can [verify by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead.
-1. Taking a photo of yourself
+4. Taking a photo of yourself
    Some services need you to take a photo of yourself with a phone to verify your identity online.
 If you don't have a phone with a camera, you can [verify your identity in person.](/help/verify-your-identity/verify-your-identity-in-person/)

 If you are missing any of this information, please contact the government agency you are trying to access.